-As you start your new business, two important tasks are incorporating the business (registering it with your state), and filing an Employer ID application.
+As you start your new business, two important first tasks are incorporating the business (registering it with your state) and filling out an Employer ID application.
 These two tasks must be done immediately but they can be done in either order, presenting one of those "chicken and egg" situations.
 Which must be done first?
-It all depends on your business checking account....
+It depends on your business checking account.

 Filing an EIN Application